JayCrg/JayCrg/README.md

 Here you will be able to find the projects and activities that I've been working on, and those that will come soon!
 Hope you find something of your liking 😄

-Amongst the technologies I'll be using you may me able to find Python, PHP (Laravel), JavaScript (Vue, React, Angular), HTML5, CSS3
+Amongst the technologies I'll be using you may me able to find Python, PHP (Laravel, Symfony), JavaScript (Vue, React, Angular, Node.js), HTML5, CSS3